thebithead/nuodb-operator/README.md

 This sample deploys a NuoDB database using "on-cluster" NuoDB Insight visual monitoring and start a sample SQL application
 ```
+# Set the environment context to the namespace you will deploy the NuoDB Operator
+kubectl config set-context --current --namespace=$OPERATOR_NAMESPACE`

 # To deploy the NuoDB database into your Kubernetes cluster, first make a local copy of the NuoDB cr yaml files
 cp nuodb-operator/deploy/crds/nuodb_v2alpha1_nuodb_cr.yaml                 nuodb-cr.yaml
 cp nuodb-operator/deploy/crds/nuodb_v2alpha1_nuodbinsightsserver_cr.yaml   nuodb-insights-cr.yaml